PaulRosset/linter-farch-cli/README.md

 }
 ```

-Inside the `farch` property, insert the directory that you want to test.
+Inside the `farch` property, insert the directory that you want to test:
 Pass as `key`, the path from the root directory to the target directory, then in value pass `regex` to match.

 **Then, you are all set!**

 ### Execution